 "The reason why they call it the Civic Holiday on the Canadian calendar is because the calendar is produced for the entire country, so they can't put each province's specific name on it," said McCullough.

 Thanksgiving (Second Monday in October)

 Canadian Thanksgiving almost didn't make this list because it has nearly everything in common with its American version.
 In Canada, families and friends gather around the Thanksgiving table for a gut-busting meal of turkey, cranberries, mashed potatoes, rolls and pumpkin pie, just like their southern neighbors.
 But there are some notable differences.

 First of all, the date.
 Canadian Thanksgiving is celebrated more than a month before American Thanksgiving.
 In 1957, the Canadian government settled on the second Monday in October, since the harvest season in Canada wraps up in early October to beat the arrival of frigid temperatures.

-McCullough says that the second important difference is that Canadian Thanksgiving has nothing to do with Pilgrims or indigenous peoples (though Sir Martin Frobisher did sail from England to the Canadian territory of Nunavut in 1578; he and his crew celebrated their successful arrival with a meal of salt beef and mushy peas and a church service of thanksgiving).
+McCullough said that the second important difference is that Canadian Thanksgiving has nothing to do with Pilgrims or Indigenous peoples (though Sir Martin Frobisher did sail from England to the Canadian territory of Nunavut in 1578; he and his crew celebrated their successful arrival with a meal of salt beef and mushy peas and a church service of thanksgiving).
 As in the U.S., while faith and family are elements of Canadian Thanksgiving, the emphasis is on the food.
-The holiday absolutely gained traction in Canada due to its popularity in America, but McCullough says that Canadians consciously celebrate a “slimmed down” version of Thanksgiving that’s free of America’s Mayflower mythology.
+The holiday absolutely gained traction in Canada due to its popularity in America, but McCullough said that Canadians consciously celebrate a "slimmed down" version of Thanksgiving that's free of America's Mayflower mythology.